wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-14!

+-   !begin-bullet!
--   Fixed bug in the `nnet::multinom` tidier in the case that the response variable has only two levels (`#993` by `@vincentarelbundock` and `@hughjonesd`)
+    Fixed bug in the `nnet::multinom` tidier in the case that the response variable has only two levels (`#993` by `@vincentarelbundock` and `@hughjonesd`)
+    !end-bullet!
+-   !begin-bullet!
--   Various bug fixes and improvements to documentation
+    Various bug fixes and improvements to documentation !end-bullet!

 !end-bullets-14!